hausdorff/davidbalbert.github.com/_posts/2014-04-12-akamai-ssl-patch.md

 ```

-Internally, `secure_malloc`, as we will see, will allow us to allocate to the secure heap if and only if the secure heap is initialized; if not, it defaults to normal `malloc`.
+As we will see, internally our `secure_malloc` will allow us to allocate to the secure heap if and only if the secure heap is initialized; if not, it defaults to normal `malloc`.

 This allows us to make the same call and simply change how we allocate based on whether the secure heap is enabled.

 ## The secure malloc

-The magic of `secure_malloc` isn't actually in the `malloc` function itself.
+It turns out that the magic of `secure_malloc` isn't actually in the `malloc` function itself.
 Like most `malloc`s, `secure_malloc` basically traverses free lists, and peels off some memory to service the request, or returns `NULL` if allocation failed.

 The initialization code, on the other hand, is interesting.

-Initialization begins with a call to `secure_malloc_init` (in `crypto/buddy_allocator.c`).
-It takes as arguments `size`, the size in bytes we're to give the secure heap, `mem_min_unit`, which I think is the minimum number of bytes to give an object allocatedin the secure heap, and `overrun_bytes`, which I don't understand.
+We begin with a call to `secure_malloc_init` (in `crypto/buddy_allocator.c`).
+It takes as arguments `size`, the size in bytes we're to give the secure heap, `mem_min_unit`, which I think is the minimum number of bytes to give an object allocatedin the secure heap, and `overrun_bytes`, which I frankly didn't bother to understand.

 ```c
 /* Module initialization, returns >0 upon success */